GET THE FACTS ABOUT ONLINE RUMORS!

 Goodwill Industries International

 Steven C. Preston is the president and CEO of Goodwill Industries International, a nonprofit social enterprise whose mission is to help people reach their full potential through learning and the power of work.
 Goodwill serves people going through life transitions, such as military service, loss of job, lack of education or work experience, physical or mental challenges, persistent poverty, or prior incarceration.
-Goodwill advances its mission through 157 local 501(c)(3) nonprofit organizations, which operate more than 3,300 retail stores, perform commercial services, employ more than 130,000 people and manage workforce development, and other support programs.
+Goodwill advances its mission through 156 local 501(c)(3) nonprofit organizations, which operate more than more than 3,000 retail stores, perform commercial services, employ more than 130,000 people and manage workforce development, and other support programs.

 Preston has served in numerous operational and financial leadership positions in both the private and public sectors.
 He had led successful turnarounds as the CFO of two private equity-owned companies, headed the Small Business Administration (SBA) and U.S. Department of Housing and Urban Development (HUD) during times of national crisis and served as the CFO of two Fortune 500 companies, Waste Management and ServiceMaster, during times of significant change and restructuring.

 Preston graduated with Highest Distinction from Northwestern University and received an MBA from the University of Chicago.
 He currently serves on the Wheaton College Board of Trustees, the Partnership for Public Service Board of Directors and the Northwestern University Weinberg College Board of Visitors.
 He has also been active for many years serving organizations that address the needs of both children and adults in underserved areas.

 GET THE FACTS